bka/documentation/markdown/en/documentation/upgrade-guide.md

 which can be taken care of quickly and easily:

 ### 3 major changes
-- Like [Polymer 3](https://www.polymer-project.org/3.0/docs/devguide/feature-overview) we have moved from [Bower](https://bower.io/) to [npm](https://www.npmjs.com/).
-If you have used Bower before please switch to [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/lang/en/)

-- Like [Polymer 3](https://www.polymer-project.org/3.0/docs/devguide/feature-overview) we have moved from HTML Imports to ES6 Modules.
+- Aligning with the current trend we no longer support [Bower](https://bower.io/).
+As a replacement you can use [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/lang/en/)

+- Aligning with the current trend Web Components are now shipped as ES6 Module instead of HTML Imports.
 Hence you have to include our TODO js script instead of using the old HTML import as followed:

    ```html
        <!-- Beofore -->